 “My first big project with Guidebook was getting the infrastructure in place to quickly get an idea of how people were using our software,” Patrick McNally, Director of Research and Development at Guidebook, said.
 “We want to capture any major interaction with a piece of content and be able to represent that to our clients.”

 Guidebook uses Mixpanel to collect data sent to customers’ apps built on its platform.
-This meant it could handle massive volumes of user data via Mixpanel at a fraction of what it would’ve cost to build a database in-house.
+By using Mixpanel, the app company could handle massive volumes of user data at a fraction of what it would’ve cost to build a database in-house.

-And ultimately, Mixpanel made Guidebook look good for its customers by making them look good for their end-users.
+Ultimately, Mixpanel helped Guidebook appeal to customers by helping them look good for their end-users.
 All of Guidebook’s customer dashboards are queried from millions of data points sent to Mixpanel.

 “We primarily use Mixpanel as a high-volume message queue, storing all of the end-user data that comes to the message queue,” Patrick said.
 “A lot of infrastructure is required to be able to handle the millions of data points that our software produces every month.”